 Students who successfully complete the paper will

-- Be able to use the survey equipment used for precise observations (eg GPS, Total Station, Precise Level)
+- Be able to use the survey equipment used for precise observations (eg GNSS, Total Station, Precise Level)

 - Have an appreciation of the appropriate survey techniques required for control surveys